cktang88/mydevenv/README.md

 ### default

 ```
-cmd + left/right --> move cursor to beginning/end of line
-cmd+x, cmd+v, cmd+c --> works on a whole line ANYWHERE regardless of cursor position on a line if nothing selected
 shift+alt+right = expand bracket selection (shift+alt+left to contract)
-pg-up/pg-down = REALLY fast up/down scroll (also works in other applications)
-    - [fn+up]/[fn+down] for mac
 ctrl+g = goto line #
 *** shortcuts for [select to start of line] and [select to end of line]
 ```